parallaxinnovations/vtkMultiIO/INSTALL.md

 Configuration:
 --------------

-  vtkMultiIO makes use of Python's built-in distutils package.
+  vtkMultiIO makes use of Python's setuptools package.
 In order to make/install the vtkMultiIO package, un-pack the source distribution, change directories to the main vtkMultiIO directory.
 Edit the first few lines of the installer script 'setup.py' to suit your build environment.